LesiaChaban/gdk-oci-oke-workshop/03-provision-oci-resources/provision-oci-resources.md

-# Provision an OCI Autonomous Database
+# Provision an OKE Cluster, Container Repository and Object Storage bucket

 ## Introduction

-This lab describes the steps to create a new OCI Kubernetes Cluster(OKE), Container Registry and an Object Storage Bucket.
+This lab describes the steps to create a new OCI Kubernetes Cluster(OKE), Container Repository and Object Storage bucket.

 Estimated Lab Time: 10 minutes